 To fully and accurately contextualize anti-trans violence to your readers, it’s critical to cover the myriad ways in which it manifests—not just instances of fatal anti-trans violence.

-Research Beyond this Guide
+05Research Beyond this Guide

-This guide provides a foundational understanding of how to more sensitively and accurately report on anti-trans violence.
+This guide provides a foundational understanding of how to report more sensitively and accurately on anti-trans violence.
 However, needs and solutions vary between communities, and thus it’s critical to explore beyond this guide when reporting on incidents of violence.

-Reporting must be grounded in the knowledge that Black[38] trans leaders[30] hold the solutions to end anti-trans violence in their communities; therefore, theirs are the most critical insights and perspectives to pursue when reporting on anti-trans violence within a particular community.
+Reporting must be grounded in the knowledge that Black42 trans leaders hold the solutions to end anti-trans violence in their communities; therefore, theirs are the most critical insights and perspectives to pursue when reporting on anti-trans violence within a particular community.

 Additional explorations on anti-trans violence include: